-Adventurous guests can introduce themselves to marine life on a half-day shark and ray snorkel safari.
-For another memorable underwater experience, guests can accompany the Hotel’s resident marine biologist into the Lagoon Sanctuary.
+Ready for adventure?
+Meet marine life at close range on a half-day shark and ray snorkel safari.
+Or, for another memorable underwater excursion, accompany one of the Resort’s resident WiseOceans marine biologists into the Lagoon Sanctuary.

-“One of the most special and meaningful experiences guests can have while with us is grafting and adopting coral in our Lagoon Sanctuary,” says Head Concierge Etienne Baldeschi.
-“Guests will learn about coral health and growth, work with branching corals – and then they can adopt one or more, which will be placed on one of the underwater structures at the Resort.
-Adopting coral is a great way for guests to commemorate an occasion, to memorialize someone or simply to give back to the environment.”
+“One of the most special and meaningful experiences guests can have with us is grafting and adopting coral in our Lagoon Sanctuary,” says Head Concierge Etienne Baldeschi.
+“You’ll learn about coral health and growth, work with branching corals – and then you can adopt one or more corals, which we’ll place on an underwater structure at the Resort.
+It’s a great way to commemorate an occasion, to memorialize someone or simply to give back to the environment.”

-For a romantic dinner on the Hotel’s Sunset Motu, an outrigger canoe will deliver you to a tiny private island just off the main beach.
-With your toes in the sand, you can admire one of Bora Bora’s legendary sunsets while sipping Champagne, then dine under the stars with entertainment by fire dancers.
+For a romantic dinner on the Resort’s Sunset Motu, an outrigger canoe will deliver you to a tiny private island just off the main beach.
+With your toes in the sand, you can admire one of Bora Bora’s legendary sunsets while sipping Champagne, then dine under the stars with entertainment from talented fire dancers.

 On the golden shores of Pinney’s Beach, the recently renovated Four Seasons Resort Nevis, West Indies, embodies laid-back luxury.
-Avid divers, mix in some adventure with the Dive and Dine experience: Don a wetsuit to join a Four Seasons chef and a local divemaster on a deep-sea culinary expedition.
+Avid divers can mix in some adventure with the Dive and Dine experience: Don a wetsuit to join a Four Seasons chef and a local divemaster on a deep-sea culinary expedition.

 “Catching your own spiny lobster with a lasso is a very local experience,” says Four Seasons Resort Nevis Guest Services Manager Mellissa Seabrookes.
-Sous-Chef Xavier Phillips describes the program as his take on fresh catch.
-“It takes guests to a world beyond the waves, where they get to feel the rush of catching a Caribbean lobster for the first time,” he says.
+Sous-Chef Xavier Phillips describes the program as his ideal version of “fresh catch.”
+“It takes guests to a world beyond the waves, where they get to feel the rush of lassoing a Caribbean lobster for the first time,” he says.
 “It’s an exhilarating experience for both me, as a chef, and the guests.”

-Back on shore, a beach barbecue commences with cocktails.
-Meanwhile, a chef shares the recipe for a special Caribbean-style sofrito marinade made with organic ingredients from the Resort’s herb garden.
-Feast on lobster next in one of the private beach cabanas.
-Back on the beach, listen to the wash of the waves as you receive one of the Spa’s Ocean Breeze treatments.
+Back on shore, a beach barbecue is waiting, complete with cocktails.
+Learn the chef’s recipe for a special Caribbean-style sofrito marinade, made here with organic ingredients from the Resort’s herb garden.
+Then feast on lobster in a private beach cabana.
+Finally, listen to the wash of the waves as you relax with one of the Spa’s Ocean Breeze treatments.

-“Winter in Jackson Hole centers around the ski experience – both on the slopes and off,” says Chef Concierge Taryn Shackleton.
-“Four Seasons offers direct access to Jackson Hole Mountain Resort, providing a seamless ski in/ski out experience for our guests.
-Our team also can arrange other adventures, such as dog sledding and snowmobiling.”
+“Winter in Jackson Hole centres around the ski lifestyle – both on the slopes and off,” says Chef Concierge Taryn Shackleton.
+“Four Seasons offers direct access to Jackson Hole Mountain Resort, giving our guests a seamless ski-in/ski-out experience.
+Our team also can arrange other adventures like dog sledding and snowmobiling.”

-Take a day trip to Yellowstone National Park to see famous landmarks like Old Faithful and the Continental Divide – you might catch a glimpse of wildlife like elk, moose, wolves and bears.
-Or take a romantic horse-drawn sleigh ride: Get cosy under a warm blanket, sip hot cocoa and enjoy the scenery as you glide through the National Elk Refuge.
+Take a day trip to Yellowstone National Park to see landmarks like Old Faithful and the Continental Divide – you might catch a glimpse of wildlife like elk, moose, wolves and bears.
+Or settle in for a romantic horse-drawn sleigh ride: Get cosy under a warm blanket, sip hot cocoa and enjoy the scenery as you glide through the National Elk Refuge.

 After a day out in the snow, warm up with a swim in the Resort’s year-round heated pool or kick up your boots and sip an inventive cocktail at The Handle Bar.
-For the ultimate après-ski experience, head to Fahrenheit 47 for s’mores by the fire and a glass of Champagne, served up in a winter wonderland.
+For the ultimate après-ski experience, head to the Ascent Lounge for gourmet hot chocolate (with all the toppings including homemade marshmallows) by the fire and a glass of Champagne, served up in a winter wonderland.

-Looking for warm temperatures this winter?
-Make like the humpback whales and head to Maui.
+Looking for warm temperatures?
+Make like a humpback whale and head to Maui.
 Every year between December and May, these beloved visitors flock to the island’s warm waters to calve and nurse their young.
-At Four Seasons Resort Maui at Wailea, catch a glimpse of these majestic creatures in action – whether from a kayak, an outrigger or a helicopter.
+At Four Seasons Resort Maui at Wailea, catch a glimpse of the creatures in action – whether from a kayak, an outrigger or a helicopter.
 Sometimes there’s even a sighting from the Resort’s Serenity Pool.